boutiques/boutiques/schema/README.md

   "schema-version" : 0.3, // The version of the Boutiques schema this descriptor follows "inputs" : [{
     // A string parameter
-    "id" : "str_input", // A unique id for this input param, so platforms can identify it "name" : "A string input",
-    "type" : "String",
+    "id" : "str_input", // A unique id for this input (e.g. for platforms to differentiate inputs) "name" : "A string input", // A human readable name for the input parameter (e.g. for UI display) "type" : "String",
     "description" : "Describe the use and meaning of the parameter", "optional" : false, // Means the parameter is required for the tool